Hip-hop production: Samplers

-Because hip hop production revolves around sampling, a sampler/sequencer combination device such as Akai's MPC line of grooveboxes usually forms the centerpiece of a hip hop production studio.
+Because hip-hop production revolves around sampling, a sampler/sequencer combination device such as Akai's MPC line of grooveboxes usually forms the centerpiece of a hip-hop production studio.
 Although mostly replaced by Digital Audio Workstations (DAWs) today, classic samplers like the E-mu Systems SP-1200, Akai MPC60, Akai MPC3000 or Ensoniq ASR-10 still see use today due to their workflow and sound characteristics.

 Turntables

-The most widely used turntables in hip hop are Panasonic's Technics series.
+The most widely used turntables in hip-hop are Panasonic's Technics series.
 They were the first direct-drive turntables, which eliminated belts, and instead employed a motor to directly drive the platter on which a vinyl record rests.
-The Technics SL-1100 was adopted by early hip hop artists in the 1970s, due to its strong motor, durability and fidelity.
+The Technics SL-1100 was adopted by early hip-hop artists in the 1970s, due to its strong motor, durability and fidelity.
 A forefather of turntablism was DJ Kool Herc, an immigrant from Jamaica to New York City.
 He introduced turntable techniques from Jamaican dub music, while developing new techniques made possible by the direct-drive turntable technology of the Technics SL-1100, which he used for the first sound system he set up after emigrating to New York in the 1970s.
 The signature technique he developed was playing two copies of the same record on two turntables in alternation to extend the b-dancers' favorite section, switching back and forth between the two to loop the breaks to a rhythmic beat.

 The most influential turntable was the Technics SL-1200.
-It was adopted by New York City hip hop DJs such as Grand Wizard Theodore and Afrika Bambaataa in the 1970s.
+It was adopted by New York City hip-hop DJs such as Grand Wizard Theodore and Afrika Bambaataa in the 1970s.
 As they experimented with the SL-1200 decks, they developed scratching techniques when they found that the motor would continue to spin at the correct RPM even if the DJ wiggled the record back and forth on the platter.
-Since then, turntablism spread widely in hip hop culture, and the SL-1200 remained the most widely used turntable in DJ culture for the next several decades.
+Since then, turntablism spread widely in hip-hop culture, and the SL-1200 remained the most widely used turntable in DJ culture for the next several decades.

-Synthesizers

-Synthesizers are used often in hip hop production.
-They are used for melodies, basslines, percussive "stabs", chords and textures.
-The use of hardware synthesizers was popularized by Dr. Dre during the G-funk era.
-In the 2000s, Jim Jonsin, Cool and Dre, Lil Jon, Scott Storch, and Neptunes continued to use synthesizers.
-In the 2010s, software synthesizers began to gain popularity for their convenience, low cost, and small size.

 Recording

-In hip hop, a multi-track recorder is standard for recording.
+In hip-hop, a multi-track recorder is standard for recording.
 The Portastudio cassette recorder was the law in the in-house recording studios in the 1980s.
 Digital ADAT tape recorders became standard during the 1990s, but have been largely replaced by Digital Audio Workstations or DAWs such as Apple's Logic, Avid's Pro Tools and Steinberg's Nuendo and Cubase.
-DAW's allow for more intricate editing and unlimited track counts, as well as built-in effects.
+DAWs allow for more intricate editing and unlimited track counts, as well as built-in effects.
 This allows songwriters and composers to create music without the expense of a large commercial studio.